 Linley, here!
 It’s almost peach season in Minneapolis, (which means summer is passing a heck of a lot faster than I want it too, whoa).
 You can buy peaches other months out of the year, however come August in Minnesota, they are perfectly ripe and packed with that irresistible peach flavor.
 I love walking into a grocery store during peach season because the smell of fresh peaches (and hopefully peach samples) fill the air.
 My favorite peach?
 Colorado peaches.

-Lee and I wanted to develop a tasty summer dessert recipe that translated to a fall dessert, as well.
+Lee and I wanted to develop a tasty summer crumble recipe that translated to a fall dessert, as well.
 This Foil Pack Peach Crumble on the Grill is the perfect recipe for when you over buy peaches this August (I always over buy peaches).
 If you don’t feel like using your grill, feel free to bake it in the oven instead!

 Can we take a moment and talk about crisps and crumbles?
 One thing I absolutely love about crisps and crumbles is that I usually have everything I need in the pantry.
 If I’ve got apples that need to be used, or an overload of berries, I can grab some oats, flour, sweetener, and a little butter or oil and start cooking.
 Whether it’s in crumble, crisp, or bar form, count me in!
 Some of my other Fit Foodie crumbles and crisps are–> Lightened Up Berry Crisp, Triple Berry Crumble Bars, Gluten Free Apple Crumb Crisp , Lemon Blueberry Crumble Bars.
 Check them out after you make this tasty Foil Pack Peach Crumble on the Grill!